Teachings

 Truth Does Not Vanish Beneath the Rubble

 Ash-Shams teaches that shadow does not cancel light – it conceals it.
 The heart is not a blank page but a calibrated system.
-Only two gestures exist: removing layers (tazkiya) or adding them (dass).
+Only two gestures exist: removing layers (tazkiyah) or adding them (dass).

 Read more